 font-size other than the default

-There is another possibility to reduce the CPL: increasing the size of the font.
-But things can get out of proportion if there are fixed paddings and margins around a text with changing font size.
+There is another possibility to reduce the characters per line: increasing the size of the font.
+But things can get out of proportion if there are absolutely defined paddings and margins around a text with a changing font size.
 The logical step is to set paddings and margins in

 em, too.
 This way, they scale along with the text.
 We can take this approach even further and define more distances and sizes with